 Best practices for crafting an automated testing strategy

-Engage stakeholders from the onset
+Engage stakeholders from the outset

-Involve stakeholders, including project managers, testers, developers, and owners from the beginning.
+Involve stakeholders, including project managers, testers, developers, and owners, from the beginning.
 This secures their commitment, ensures alignment with project goals, addresses their specific needs, and provides valuable insights and feedback to shape your strategy.

-Conduct a test run
+Conduct a pilot run

 Conduct a trial test run (a small-scale implementation of the automated testing strategy) to establish a proof of concept before fully embracing an automated testing strategy.
 It’s an efficient way to evaluate the benefits and feasibility of automating your testing processes.
 It’s also an opportunity to test various frameworks, automation tools, and methodologies.